ethanpailes/rfcs/text/0000-packages-as-namespaces.md

 effort to enforce this, but `crates.io` does.
-A crate name containing the crate path separator can be used in all the same places that a crate name without the crate path separator can be used.
+A crate name containing the crate path separator can be used in all the same places that a crate name without the crate path separator can.
 For example, to define a crate `foo` which is a subcrate of `bar`, we would place this in the `Cargo.toml`